PlaceholderAPI/PlaceholderAPI/docs/developers/using-placeholderapi.md

 In order to use this new feature are the following things required to be true:

-- You depend on `placeholderapi-papi` and not just `placeholderapi`
+- You depend on `placeholderapi-paper` and not just `placeholderapi`
 - Your plugin runs on a Paper-based Server.
 Spigot-based servers will not work!
 - You use `PAPIComponent` instead of `PlaceholderAPI` to parse Components.
 ///